aldenquimby/cs4701/Isolation/adq2101/README.txt

 		his/her move, I begin thinking about how I will respond.
 It would probably be more optimal to "guess" where my opponent would move instead of starting a thread for every possible move they could make, but I did not implement this.
+	5. Move Order
+		To improve alpha-beta pruning, I evaluate all child states and order them before expanding.
+Specifically, order descending during the "max turn" stages and order ascending during the "min turn" stages.
+This should theoretically increase pruning, and in my testing it drastically reduced the amount of nodes my alpha-beta generates.